ryan-lab-duke/programming-for-sds-site/book/assignments/02-assignment.md

        [4, 6, 7, 9, 5, 4, 9, 1, 1, 7]])
 ```

-Copy and paste this array into your notebook and answer the following questions:
+Copy and paste this 2D array into your notebook and answer the following questions:

 * a) How many rows and columns does this array have?

-* b) What is the mean value of the seventh row?

-* c) What is the standard deviation of the third column?
+* b) What is the mean and standard deviation of this array?

-* d) How many values are equal to 0?
+* c) How many values are equal to 0?

-* e) How many values are greater than 7?
+* d) How many values are greater than 7?

-* f) What is the **index** of the highest value?
+* e) What is the mean value of the seventh row?

 *****************************